Fact-checked by the Snapmessages editorial team

 Audit your device’s app list and permissions today

-On Android, go to Settings → Apps → See All Apps and enable display of system apps.
-On iOS, go to Settings → Privacy and Security → review each permission category (Microphone, Camera, Location, Contacts).
+Android: go to Settings → Apps → See All Apps and enable display of system apps. iOS: go to Settings → Privacy and Security → review each permission category (Microphone, Camera, Location, Contacts).
 Remove or revoke permissions for any app you do not recognize or actively use.
 This single step takes under 15 minutes and immediately reduces your exposure.

 -